 Racial Discrimination at Work

-There are various pieces of legislation to do with racial discrimination in the UK.
+There are various pieces of legislation regarding racial discrimination in the UK.
 They protect individuals from racial discrimination in the workplace.

 With the government introducing the Equality Act of 2010, this act consolidated a lot of previous legislation into one act.
 This set out in one place that It was illegal to discriminate against people, rather than in various acts.

-The equality act stated that anyone with one of nine protected characteristics cannot be discriminated against according to employment law.
+The Equality Act stated that anyone with one of nine protected characteristics cannot be discriminated against or treated unfairly according to employment law.

 One of these nine is race, nationality, or ethnicity.